There are three ways to enter the Reserve.

 See below, ‘How to get there’ for more details

-Should you buy a Cable Car ticket you are free to roam the upper rock for no extra charge, since the “walk-in fee” is already included in the price of your ticket.
+Should you buy a Cable Car ticket and a Walkers Ticket you are free to roam the Upper Rock accessing the Skywalk, Windsor Suspension Bridge and varuious footpaths.
 However you will not be allowed access to any of the attractions e.g. St Michael’s Cave which are found within the Nature Reserve.
-You will be required to pay the £8 per adult and £4 per child (12-5yrs inclusive).
-You can buy your Nature Reserve tickets at the Cable Car and at the Gibraltarinfo kiosk on the Spanish side of the frontier.
+You will be required to Nature Reserve Tickets.
+These can be purchased at the Cable Car and at the Gibraltarinfo kiosk on the Spanish side of the frontier.
 However please be aware that the tickets issued at the kiosk are vouchers only and will need to be redeemed at the Cable Car ticket office.